 “The pixels in these videos can be used like scientific instruments,” says Harrison.
 “For example, we can identify an array of pixels and measure changes recorded by those pixels over time.”

-USGS scientists use “cBathy,” a computer program which analyzes groups of pixels to detect passing waves, then estimates the water depths, or bathymetry, required to make those waves.
+USGS scientists use “cBathy,” a computer program which analyzes groups of pixels to detect passing waves, then estimates the water depths, or bathymetry, required to produce the observed wave speeds.
 Combining results from many pixel groups creates a bathymetry map of the seafloor.

 Scientists have long made measurements at single points and along lines or “transects.”
 For example, current meters can measure ocean currents at one point, and small boats with sonar can measure water depths along multiple transects.